jasmeetkaur9/jasmeetkaur9.github.io/content/blog/mentalnotes/index.md

 Learning the span of policies does not have to be restricted to optimal policies.
 Successor Measure can be used to learn representations in the entire space of policies.
-Following from the Bellman Flow equations of successor measure, the solutions to these exist if it is an affine combination.
+Following the Bellman Flow equations of successor measure, the solutions to these exist if it is an affine combination.
 For practical implementation, this constrained optimization problem can be transformed into a single-player game in